 Multi-factor authentication (better known as two-factor authentication or 2FA) adds an extra layer of security to your accounts.
 A password, however strong, is just one factor of authentication.
 There are still various ways via which an attacker can get a password.
 Someone could get access to your password manager, or perhaps a website where you enter your password is running malicious code that looks for login credentials.
 Your operating system might have been compromised and have a keystroke logger installed.

 The solution is to add a another factor of authentication.
 Your password is something you know, and is factor one.
 The second factor is typically something you have.
 That thing can be a so-called OTP code that is generated by an app on your smartphone.

 Multi-factor authentication is available for both your hosting control panel (i.e. cPanel or Plesk) and your billing control panel.
 There are also various WordPress plugins that enable 2FA for your website.
 This is particularly useful.
-Because there are so many websites that run WordPress it is a popular target for attackers.
+WordPress is widely used and therefore a popular target for attackers.

 In your WordPress dashboard, select Plugins » Add New and search for “2FA” or “two factor authentication”.
 There are plenty of 2FA plugins and we can’t make recommendations.
 Take some time to read the descriptions of plugins that look suitable, and pay attention to both reviews from other users and how actively maintained the plugin is.
 You don’t want to install a plugin that has bad reviews and hasn’t been updated for over a year!

 For this article we are going to install a plugin named Two-Factor.
 The plugin is free, has been actively maintained for years and users seem to like the plugin.
 It also has some useful features, such as backup codes (which you can use if you ever lose access to your 2FA app).

 To install the plugin, simply click the Install Now button.
 This should take a few seconds, after which the button turns into an Activate button.
 You can now enable 2FA for individual users via the Users menu.